Richasy/FantasyCopilot/README.md

 You can greatly expand the boundaries of an application by utilizing the plugin functionality provided by the application.
 In theory, you can use any programming language to write plugins or create configuration files for integration with existing programs.

-If you are interested in writing plugins, you can find more information in the [Wiki](https://github.com/Richasy/FantasyCopilot/wiki).
+If you are interested in writing plugins, you can find more information in the [Create Plugins](https://github.com/Richasy/FantasyCopilot/wiki/Create-Plugins).

 ## 🔒 Data Security